-This chapter explains the five different filing statuses: single, married filing jointly, married filing separately, head of household, and qualifying widow(er).
-If you are married, filing a joint return is generally advantageous, but there are exceptions discussed in 1.3.
+This chapter explains the five different filing statuses: single, married filing jointly, married filing separately, head of household, and qualifying widow/widower.
+If you are married, filing a joint return is generally advantageous, but there are exceptions discussed in (1.3).
 If you are unmarried and are supporting a child who lives with you, you may qualify as a head of household (1.12), which will enable you to use more favorable tax rates than those allowed for single taxpayers.
-If you were widowed in either 2008 or 2007 and in 2009 a dependent child lived with you, you may be able to file as a qualifying widow(er) for 2009, which allows you to use joint return rates (1.11).
+If you were widowed in either 2013 or 2014 and in 2015 a dependent child lived with you, you may be able to file as a qualifying widow/widower for 2015, which allows you to use joint return rates (1.11).